asa-davis/SpiceTrader/README.md

     - map

 - Fixes/Refactoring
+    - replace all instances of Vector2 being used for tile coords with int[]s. why use floats to store int values??
     - merge village factory class with ent factory.
 What do we do with village location inner class???
     - fix bug where you can sail underneath pirates
     - replace all instances of MainGame constants being passed as parameters with direct references ie MainGame.CONST_VAR?